-Agencies are required to review annually all programs and activities they administer and identify those that may be susceptible to significant erroneous payments.
-CSP performed an internal review of FY 2020 payments (dated September 29, 2020) and concluded that reviewed payments should have been made and were made in the correct amount.
+Agencies are required to review all programs and activities they administer and identify those that may be susceptible to significant erroneous payments.
+CSP performed an internal review of FY 2020 payments and concluded that reviewed payments should have been made and were made in the correct amount.
 Given the inherent risks of the CSP and PSA programs, internal controls, the results of prior financial audits, and CSP internal testing of its FY 2020 payment transactions (to include payments made by credit card and payments made to employees), CSOSA has determined that neither program poses the risk of improper payments exceeding both 1.5% and \$10 million.
-In FY 2020, CSOSA complied with DNP pre-award and pre-payment review requirements initiated by our financial SSP, DOI IBC.
+In FY 2021, CSOSA complied with DNP preaward and pre-payment review requirements initiated by our financial SSP, DOI IBC.